mechanomi/hunting-unicorns/docs/your-first-hunt.rst

 Now, unpack the *Goblin Rocket Launcher XXL*, clean it :ref:`very carefully <intro-goblin-explosives>`, check the phlogiston levels, and load it with a single rocket.

-Pace the rocket launcher somewhere handy.
+Place the rocket launcher somewhere handy.
 Then, get comfortable, put the headphones on that came with your unsupervised detection system, and wait.

 If anything steps into the glade or clearing, you should hear a soft ping.
 Check the detection monitor.
 The graphical display should tell you more about what the system has detected.
 Expect most of the pings to be uninteresting animals.